bpm-crafters/process-engine-adapters-camunda-7/docs/quickstart-c7-remote.md

 If you start with a Camunda Platform 7, operated remotely, the following configuration is applicable for you.

 First of all add the corresponding adapter to your project's classpath.
 In order to connect to remote engine, you will need to use some client.
-Assuming you are using Camunda Hub extension [camunda-platform-7-rest-client-spring-boot](https://github.com/camunda-community-hub/camunda-platform-7-rest-client-spring-boot), you will also need to add some additional libraries.
+Currently, the Camunda Hub extension [camunda-platform-7-rest-client-spring-boot](https://github.com/camunda-community-hub/camunda-platform-7-rest-client-spring-boot), you will also need to add some additional libraries.
 Here is the result:

 ```xml